 Teaching others is a great way to bolster your own knowledge of your area of expertise and is a great opportunity for you to take a critical look at your own methods and targets.
 Discussing how your mentee works can give you a fresh perspective and ideas for new ways of working that could benefit your own practice.

 Mentoring someone can help you to improve your own communication and personal skills, as you need to be able to listen and encourage your mentee, give them advice, and help them set achievable goals; all skills that you need in order to successfully manage a team.
 Mentoring can also boost your confidence and motivation, giving you the impetus to develop your own career.

 Becoming a mentor shows that you take your profession seriously, are willing to take on extra responsibilities, and able to support others; all things that are valued by employers.
 Mentoring helps to develop your professional reputation, as it proves that your expertise and insight are valuable to others.
 Plus, mentoring will introduce you to more professional contacts working in your field, which is always useful for your career.

 Taking part in a mentorship scheme provides great personal satisfaction, as you are not only supporting your mentee, your profession, and your sector but also receiving recognition for the skills and experience you have gained.
 Plus, mentoring can provide a welcome break from the routine of your day job.

 How can you find a mentor or mentee?

-If your own organisation does not offer a formal mentorship scheme, you could ask your managers, colleagues or network of professional contacts for advice.
-Events, online forums and LinkedIn groups devoted to your field are great places to search for possible mentors.
+If your own organization does not offer a formal mentorship scheme, you could ask your managers, colleagues, or network of professional contacts for advice.
+Events, online forums, and LinkedIn groups devoted to your field are great places to search for possible mentors.
 Don’t be nervous about approaching people – it’s very flattering to be asked to become a mentor.
 Even if they are not actually able to help, they may be able to recommend a contact.